nativescript-community/gps/README.md

 # Nativescript Background GPS Plugin

+## NOTE
+This plugin does not currently work in the background.
+The project is exploratory to create a simple background GPS service, but thus far it is not working.

 This is a plugin to receive gps location updates regardless of the app state.

 ## Getting started